clemsonciti/genomics-workshop/_episodes/08-parallel-workflow.md

 Finally, Trimmomatic is run with the same command line we used before, but now we have the variables "$file" specifying the input, "$outname" specifying the output, and "$adapt" specifying the adapters.fasta file.

-# Bowtie2 (with multiple job scripts)
+# Run Bowtie2 with multiple job scripts
 Instead of writing a single loop that will process all files sequentially, you can take advantage of the many nodes available on Palmetto and submit a separate job for each file.
 These will run simultaneously, thereby finishing faster than if they ran one after the other.
 Note that you want to make sure you are requesting the appropriate resources for each individual job (and not taking up nodes that you don't need!).

 One potential drawback of this approach is that you actually have to write a separate PBS script for each input file.
 This doesn't seem too bad for 4 files, but could become very time consuming for a large number of files.
-To show you how you can automate this process, we will start with a template PBS script for running Bowtie2, and then we will run **another** shell script to search and replace filenames in order to make a new script for each input file.
+To show you how you can automate this process, we will start with a template PBS script for running Bowtie2, and then we will run **another** shell script (just a loop) to search and replace filenames in order to make a new script for each input file.
 The template script is `bowtie2-aln.sh`, so open it and look at how it is written:
 ~~~
 [ecoope4@node0050 scripts]$ less bowtie2-aln.sh
 #!/bin/bash